taijusanagi/motion-mint/README.md

 ### OPStack Smart Contracts

-The underlying smart contracts of MotionMint, known as **OPStack Smart Contracts**, are deployed on both the **Base** and **Zora** networks.
-These contracts facilitate the minting, trading, and licensing of motion data, ensuring decentralized and transparent transactions.
+The underlying smart contracts of MotionMint, are deployed on **Optimism** the **Base** and **Zora** networks.
+These contracts facilitate the minting, trading, and attestation of motion data, ensuring decentralized and transparent transactions.

+And trustworthy creator verification of AI-based content is crutial for tuture ecosystem.

 ### Zora Protocol NFT and Marketplace